 Due to the UKUSA Agreement, your data may end up in the hands of an intelligence agency in the US, Australia, Canada, or some other party to this treaty.

 Those arguing for security over privacy often ask why anyone would care about being watched if they have nothing to hide.
 The Five Eyes topic is a great illustration because the idea of some foreign intelligence agency knowing your browsing habits feels completely outlandish.
-Yet the truth is governments are not as benevolent they seem, and they might get a lot worse in the future.
-One need look no further than the social credit system in China to understand how.
+Yet the truth is governments are not as benevolent as they seem, and they might get a lot worse in the future.
+The social credit system in China is a great example of a possible future.

 The Five Eyes states are some of the most technologically developed in the world.
 Naturally, they are home to many cybersecurity businesses, including VPN services, password managers, encrypted email services, secure messaging app developers, and more.